The relative volume function and the capacity of sphere on asymptotically hyperbolic manifolds: The Lipschitz property of the relative volume function

 \section{The Lipschitz property of the relative volume function}

-We will firstly give a short proof of the existence of the relative volume fnction $\mathcal{A}(q),$ where more details can be found in \cite{dutta2010rigidity} and \cite{li2017gap}.
-Let $p\in X$ and $B(t)=B^{g^+}_p(t)$ be the geodesic sphere in $(X,g^+)$ centred at $p$ and set
+We will first give a short proof of the existence of the relative volume fnction $\mathcal{A}(q),$ where more details can be found in \cite{dutta2010rigidity} and \cite{li2017gap}.
+Let $p\in X$ and $B(t)=B_{g^+}(p,t)$ be the geodesic sphere in $(X,g^+)$ centered at $p$ and set